+Thanks in large part to his preppy good looks, Stevenson landed the role of Frank Hardy in The Hardy Boys/Nancy Drew Mysteries in 1977, playing the older and wiser of the famed amateur detective duo.
+Almost overnight the show catapulted Stevenson to a level of celebrity he found overwhelming and somewhat uncomfortable.
 "Suddenly all the (publicity) machinery was cranking up: the lunch boxes, posters, T-shirts," he remembered.
-"And there was this teen-age audience that got locked into the show… Being stared at was so uncomfortable.
+"And there was this teenage audience that got locked into the show… Being stared at was so uncomfortable.
 I couldn't go to the beach, I couldn't go to McDonald's.
-There were girls always hanging around my trailer.
-Now when people compliment me, it's flattering.
-Before it wasn't; I felt you could've taken any two kids, stuck them in the show and cranked out the same effect."
+There were girls always hanging around my trailer."

+"Now when people compliment me, it's flattering.
+Before it wasn't; I felt you could've taken any two kids, stuck them in the show and cranked out the same effect," he added.
 Stevenson worried that the show would typecast him as a clean-cut teen idol to the detriment of his future career.
 "I had reservations about being in the series even before I did it," he said later.
 "I felt I would have to fight my way out of it… After the series ended all I got was calls for Hardy Boys kind of stuff."

 After the Hardy Boys went off the air in 1979, Stevenson initially struggled to find other roles, especially since he refused to accept offers for parts that cast him as another preppy teenager.
 In 1981, he played a rock star who has a nervous breakdown in the TV movie This House Possessed.
 In 1983, Burt Reynolds cast Stevenson as the villainous Aubrey James in the popular racing flick Stroker Ace.
 "Frank Hardy is dead!"
 Stevenson commented gleefully in an interview at the time.
 "It took me three years to overcome that image."

 Since redefining himself with that role, Stevenson has gone on to television roles that have allowed him to play a wide variety of characters.
-After landing recurring roles on The Love Boat (1983) and Falcon Crest (1984-1985), in 1986 he acted in North and South: Book II, an acclaimed miniseries set during the American Civil War.
+After landing recurring roles on The Love Boat (1983) and Falcon Crest (1984-85), in 1986 he acted in North and South: Book II, an acclaimed miniseries set during the American Civil War.
 In 1988, Stevenson again struck out into decidedly different territory to play an eccentric scientific genius and crime investigator on the TV series Probe.
 The show won rave reviews but struggled to find a mass audience and was cancelled after one season.